DEV-Nik06/react-assignment/README.md

 API Used

-This project uses the JSONPlaceholder API for mock user data.
+This project uses the fakestoreapi API for mock user data.

 📂 Folder Structure